 At the end of the day, your organization is in the business of making money, and launching a partner program is just one example of a route to market to do that.
 That being said, it is not cheap, and a large part of partner enablement is understanding the incentives that need to be given to drive the desired end partner behavior.

 Make sure it is loud and clear, front, and center when reps log in to your Partner Relationship Management (PRM) Software.
 This is how you earn money; this is how you earn more money, and this is how you make a ton of money with us.
-Do not make your partners dig through 17 pages of partner contracts that were signed 5 years ago by a lawyer who no longer works there.
+Do not make your channel partners dig through 17 pages of partner contracts that were signed 5 years ago by a lawyer who no longer works there.
 It is super simple, on the home page of your partner portal, make the first thing they see be a hero image that links to the latest SPIFF for that quarter.
 Spend $7 on Fiver or have your Graphic Design team whip something up that is eye-catchy.

 A loyal partner can and should be seen as more than just a sales engine for your organization.
 A partner who is in it for the long haul helps drive market visibility, enhances your brand recall value, and overall, just helps contribute to your chances of success.

 Ready for us to help you build a partner program that destroys your competition?
 Request a demo today.